-For illustration purposes, the analysis is prepared assuming the amount of the liability outstanding at the end of the reporting period was outstanding for the whole year.
-If the annual effective interest rates increase/decrease by the following basis points for the respective borrowings with all other variable including tax rate being held constant, the profit net of tax will be lower/higher by RM153,396 (2013: RM32,507).
+For illustration purposes, the analysis is prepared assuming the amounts of the asset and of the liability outstanding at the end of the reporting period were outstanding for the whole year.
+If the annual effective interest rates increase/decrease by the following basis points for the respective borrowings with all other variable including tax rate being held constant, the profit net of tax will be lower/higher by RM178,756 (2014: RM153,396).

 Basis points

-2014 2013
+2015 2014

 Fixed deposit:

-Malaysia 6 -
+Malaysia 25 6

 Bills payable:

-Malaysia 10 10
+Malaysia 39 10

-People's Republic of China 50 25
+People's Republic of China 50 50

+Trust receipts:

+Malaysia 11 -

 Bank overdrafts:

 Malaysia 25 25

 Revolving credits:

-Malaysia 40 3
+Malaysia 19 40

 Term loans:

-Malaysia 30 10
+Malaysia 24 30